Learn

 Frontalis

-The broad muscle that runs across the forehead and is responsible for raising the brows.
-Anti wrinkle treatment of the frontalis can soften forehead lines, but must be carefully dosed to avoid causing brow heaviness or a flattened forehead appearance.
+The broad muscle that runs across the forehead and is responsible for raising the brows. wrinkle treatment of the frontalis can soften forehead lines, but must be carefully dosed to avoid causing brow heaviness or a flattened forehead appearance.
 At Core Aesthetics, forehead treatment is always assessed alongside frown line treatment to ensure balanced upper face results.

 H